 This is the best place to start treating Dyslexia.
-Everything you will need in a downloadale form or purchase the physical book and DVDs.
+Everything you will need in a downloadable form or purchase the physical book and DVDs.
 Start by watching the hour long Webinar and learning

 everything needed to use the included products and treat Dyslexia.
 Learn the Definition of Dyslexia, the characteristics of Dyslexia and how to recognize it, learn how to screen for Dyslexia, how to

-treat the characteristics to be able to read anything plus additonal information.
+treat the characteristics to be able to read anything plus additional information.
 Screen for double vision and see if color overlays are helpful.
 Jump into primitive reflex integration with

 Maintaining Brains Everyday and prepare for the Growing Brains Phonemic Awareness training.

 At the beginning of class last year, I hesitantly sacrificed 10 – 12 minutes to do the Maintaining Brains Everyday exercises.
 I soon found out that I was not

 sacrificing one moment of time!
 Not only were we exercising, but we were getting through the entire lesson cycle!
 My students were more focused and able to remember what I was teaching